-As you would expect from a ski resort, shopping in Meribel is dominated by sports shops and high fashion.
+As you would expect from a ski resort, shopping in Meribel is dominated by sports shops, ski hire and high fashion.
 However, there’s a good selection of general shops as well as some wonderful delicatessens, high street names such as White Stuff, and gift shops.

 There’s a market on Tuesdays and Fridays, where you can pick up local produce, confectionery and clothing - a great place to browse.

 Fashionistas head to Coco boutique or Sport Boutique for brands such as Dolce & Gabbana, Prada and Longchamp, and there are several clothing shops catering specifically for children.

 Pick up delicious cakes, pastries and chocolates from Les Glaciers and Le Village des Pains and take home local cheese, charcuterie and wine from the specialist food stores.